pixie-io/blog.px.dev/content/blog/did-i-get-owned-by-log4shell/index.md

 ```

 If you discover that you are being attacked, you can read about mitigation steps [here](https://www.lunasec.io/docs/blog/log4j-zero-day).
+[^1]: Unfortunately detecting exploit attempts are a moving target: [scanners are trying new means of obfuscating the exploit](https://twitter.com/sans_isc/status/1469653801581875208).

 Questions?
 Find us on [Slack](https://slackin.px.dev/) or Twitter at [@pixie_run](https://twitter.com/pixie_run).